Montana-Media-Arts/webDesignFall2024/_docs/topic-05/04-head-elements/page-03.md

 <img src="../img/meta-viewport.png" alt="two screens, one with viewport set" style="width: 250px;" />

 The rise of mobile devices changed how we view and build for the web.
-HTML5 introduced a method to let web designers take control over the viewport through the meta tag.
+HTML5 introduced a method to let web designers take control of the viewport through the meta tag.

 You should include the following `<meta>` viewport element in all your web pages: